-Run the speed test a few times
+Run the internet speed test a few times

 Frequently asked questions

-How does the speed test work?
+How does the internet speed test work?

 The internet speed test starts by identifying the server closest to you, which is displayed in the lower right-hand corner of the testing window above.

 Tip: If you believe the selected server may not be the closest one, try refreshing the page and running the test again to see if it will select another server.
-For example, if you live in Las Vegas and a Denver server is selected, your test results may not be accurate given the distance from you to the server.
+For example, if you live in Las Vegas and a Denver server is selected, your internet speed test results may not be accurate given the distance from you to the server.